w3f/w3f-education/docs/Rust/section2/safe-math.md

 ---
 id: safe-math
-title: Floating Point Numbers & Safe Math
+title: Using Substrate Arithmetic for Safe Math
-sidebar_label: Floating Point Numbers & Safe Math
+sidebar_label: Using Substrate Arithmetic for Safe Math
 description:
   Learn how math can be dangerous in the context of blockchain runtimes, and why floating point numbers are not always accurate.
 ---

-## Floating Point Numbers

-## Negative Numbers

-## Overflow Panic
+## Integer Overflow

 ## Safe Math